inner-product/essential-exercises/src/main/scala/scalding/README.md

 }
 ```

-1. What strategy is this an example of?
+1. What strategy is `SizeHint` an example of?
 2. What is the relationship between the object `SizeHint` and the `sealed abstract class` `SizeHint`?
 3. What are objects like `SizeHint` used for in Scala?
 4. How can we have an object and a type with the same name?